lpaulic/tum/RADME.md

 # T.U.M. - Tale's Usage Monitor

 ## About
-This project is done for my dear colleague Matej Sokolec.
+This project is done for my dear colleague [@Soki324](https://github.com/Soki324).
 Purpose of this project is various systemd data and publish data over MQTT.
 The name is an acronym, where the only weird part is the 'T' which stands for Tale, a nickname of mine that I am trying to make it stick :).

 ## Requirements